-players can also win lower prizes from \$2 to \$1,000,000 by choosing one or more numbers correctly.
+Our aggregate demand estimation focuses on Mega Millions and Powerball from June 2010 through February 2020.
+In Mega Millions, players select five numbers from 1 to 70 and one Mega Ball number from 1 to 25; this is the "5/70 + 1/25 format."
+Powerball uses a 5/69 + 1/26 format.
+Players win the jackpot if their numbers match all six balls selected in the next semi-weekly drawing; players can also win lower prizes from \$2 to \$1,000,000 by choosing one or more numbers correctly.
 Table 1 presents ticket price and prize information for the formats in place during our sample period.
 For both games, tickets now cost \$2, and the jackpot odds are about 1/300,000,000.
-The ratios of ticket expected value to price are 0.28 and 0.32, so accounting for 10 percent overhead gives implicit tax rates of 62 and 58 percent, respectively.
+The ratios of ticket expected value to price are 0.28 and 0.32, so accounting for 10% overhead gives implicit tax rates of 62% and 58%, respectively.

 Jackpot amounts are determined on a parimutuel basis: the jackpot prize pool depends on ticket sales, and the jackpot is split equally among all winners.
-Jackpot winners can choose to receive 30 annual installments that increase by five percent per year or the discounted present value of that annuity at current interest rates; most choose the latter.
+Jackpot winners can choose to receive 30 annual instalments that increase by 5% per year or the discounted present value of that annuity at current interest rates; most choose the latter.
 Before each drawing, Mega Millions and Powerball advertise an "estimated jackpot," which is the undiscounted value of the annuity based on projected ticket sales.
 If no one wins the jackpot, the jackpot prize pool is rolled over to the next drawing.
-If someone wins the jackpot, the next drawing's jackpot returns to a reset value, which was a \$40 million annuity for both Mega Millions and Powerball at the end of our sample in February 2020.11
+If someone wins the jackpot, the next drawing's jackpot returns to a reset value, which was a \$40 million annuity for both Mega Millions and Powerball at the end of our sample in February 2020.

 In most states, the lower prize amounts are fixed.
 However, the California Supreme Court ruled in 1996 that the California State Lottery Act allows parimutuel games where players play against other players, but not games where players play against the house.
 As a result, both Mega Millions and Powerball have California-specific parimutuel prize pools for each lower prize that roll over to the next draw if they are not won.
 The second prize odds are about 1/12,000,000 for both games, so there are many drawings when no one wins the second prize and it thus rolls over.
-The third and lower prizes have high enough odds that they generally don't roll over.
+The third and lower prizes have high enough odds that they generally do not roll over.

 Powerball began in 1992 with 15 states, and Mega Millions began in 2002 with 9 other states.
 Both games replaced earlier multi-state games with different names, and both have gradually added states over time.
 After a cross-selling agreement was reached, individual states began to offer both games in 2010.
 By June 2010, 42 states had joined Mega Millions and 41 had joined Powerball.
-From September 2014 through the end of our sample, both games were available through all 45 state lotteries and the D.C. and U.S. Virgin Islands lotteries.12
+From September 2014 through the end of our sample, both games were available through all 45 state lotteries and the D.C. and U.S. Virgin Islands lotteries.